Getsug/Getsug/README.md

+### Hello 👋
-### Hello, I'm Herbert 👋
+I'm Herbert

-A Computer Science student interested in  software development and machine learning.
+👨‍🎓 Computer Science Student at Kyungpook National University 🌐 Aspiring Software Developer
+🚀 Passionate about Coding and Problem Solving
+🤖 Exploring the World of Machine Learning

 <!--
 **Getsug/Getsug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.